 This peak is not in the book.

 From the pass, follow the wandering ridge line northeast and then southeast to the summit.
 Expect to work your way through brush in a few spots.
-The ridge has some up and down but when you reach the summit of Peak 6300, you will gain nearly 2,000 feet in 2.5 miles.
+The ridge has some ups and downs.
+When you reach the summit of Peak 6300, you will gain nearly 2,000 feet of elevation in 2.5 miles.
 Class 2.
+USGS Twin Springs

 Peak 6300 and Peak 5440 Loop

 From Peak 6300, follow the connecting ridge over to Peak 5440.
 The only drawback of our walk was the need to hike 0.6 miles up the road to the pass where we started our hike.